kudashevs/accept-language/README.md

 ## Features

-The HTTP Accept-Language package retrieves a language code with the highest priority (the highest language associated quality value) from an HTTP Accept-Language request-header field.
+The Accept-Language package retrieves a language code with the highest priority (the highest language associated quality value) from an HTTP Accept-Language request-header field.
 The language code may consist of a 2-letter/3-letter primary language subtag, an optional script subtag, and an optional region subtag.
 Usually, the language code consists of a 2-letter primary subtag and an optional region subtag separated by the underscore (e.g. en_GB).
 This format is very